HiLab-git/WORD/README.md

-# ABOD
-ABOD: Revisiting Abdominal Multi-Organ Segmentation
+# WORD: Revisiting Organs Segmentation in the Whole Abdominal Region